sebastienrousseau/mini-functions/hsh/README.md

 ## Overview 📖

-HSH, is a Cryptographic Hash Algorithms Library for secure password management.
+Hash (HSH), is a Cryptographic Hash Algorithms Library for secure password management.
 Utilizing the cutting-edge [Blake3][11] algorithm, this library generates and verifies hashed passwords with ease.

 The library features a struct for storing and verifying hashed passwords, as well as a series of methods for calculating entropy, generating hashes, accessing password and hash values, and more.

-The Hash library also implements the Default and Display traits for flexible use and easy readability.
+`HSH` also implements the Default and Display traits for flexible use and easy readability.

 ## Features ✨